x64abu/iran-proxy-rules/README.md

 This repository is a compiled list of public information about websites hosted in Iran.
 It is intended for informational purposes only and is not intended to provide guidance on how to connect to or create or manage a virtual private network (VPN).
 The content in this repository is provided as-is and we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability of the information contained in this repository.
 Any reliance you place on such information is strictly at your own risk.
 We will not be liable for any errors or omissions in the information or for any losses, damages, or other liabilities that may arise from its use.
 Please use caution and consult with a qualified professional before using any information from this repository.

-## Usage

-This can differ depending on which tool you use. **Please check [this guide](https://bootmortis.github.io/iran-hosted-domains/)** for more information about each client.

 ## Categories